osmcode/osmcode.github.io/_libosmium_manual/12_working-with-relations.md

 ## MultipolygonManager and MultipolygonManagerLegacy

 [Multipolygons](https://wiki.openstreetmap.org/wiki/Relation:multipolygon) are
-a type of relations at OpenStreetMap (they are tagged with `type=multipolygon`) to model areas with inner rings and areas with multiple outer rings.
+a type of relation at OpenStreetMap (they are tagged with `type=multipolygon`) to model areas with inner rings and areas with multiple outer rings.
 Osmium provides a relations manager for multipolygons and [boundary](https://wiki.openstreetmap.org/wiki/Relation:boundary) relations